 Air in the Hydraulic System

 After changing hydraulic fluid, you must bleed all of the air out of the system.
 Air in the system can prevent your mower from moving.

-Air can be removed from the system in most lawn mowers by raising the rear drive tires off of the ground and allow them to spin forward and backward until you don’t hear excessive noise while the wheels move at a normal speeds.
+Air can be removed from the system in most lawn mowers by raising the rear drive tires off of the ground and allowing them to spin forward and backward until you don’t hear excessive noise while the wheels move at normal speeds.